Event Search Exhibits Awards

 Overview:

 This new boot camp condenses six popular courses from our Lineworker Skills Series into a focused, four-day program.
 During the boot camp, you will gain valuable knowledge and practical skills in critical areas to enhance your safety, efficiency, and confidence on the job.
-The program combines theory and hands-on sessions to provide a comprehensive learning experience.

-Grounding and Bonding for Personal Protection
+Effective Grounding and Bonding Practices

 Switching and Tagging

-This half-day classroom session provides the essential knowledge and skills to safely perform switching and tagging operations on electrical systems.
+This half-day classroom session provides lineworkers with the essential knowledge and skills to safely perform switching and tagging operations on electrical systems.
 Switching and tagging are critical procedures used to isolate equipment, ensure worker safety, and restore power efficiently.
 You will learn the principles, processes, and best practices for planning, executing, and documenting switching operations, including proper tagging procedures to comply with standards and company policies.

 Advanced Transformers

-Overhead Distribution Troubleshooting
+Overhead Troubleshooting

 Instructors: